 (4) A Judge may by order permit an infant to sue or defend or take part in any proceedings to which the order relates, without a next friend or guardian ad litem on being satisfied that in the circumstances of the case it is proper to do so.

+[Rule 2 amended in Gazette 28 Jun 2011 p.
+2552.]

 3. Appointment of next friend or guardian ad litem

 (1) This Rule does not apply in relation to a probate action.

-(2) Save as provided by paragraphs (5) and (6) or by Rule 5, an order appointing a person next friend or guardian ad litem of a person under disability is not necessary.
+(2) Save as provided by subrules (5) and (6) or by Rule 5, an order appointing a person next friend or guardian ad litem of a person under disability is not necessary.

 (3) If a person under a disability is a represented person in respect of whom —